 If you can see, the Perpetual Inventory System gives an exact idea of the opening stock, sales figures, and Cost of Goods Sold.
 This activity, when carried across all the warehouses and stores of Revlon, the data received at the end of the day, will be no less than accurate.
 While ERP could not produce such a detailed report.
 In this way, Revlon can clearly understand how each warehouse/store is performing and accordingly adjust their stock.

 - Also, Revlon can put up excellent customer support by predicting the customers’ demands and forecasting sales.
 This way, the Perpetual Inventory System helps understand which products are in higher demand and prepare themselves well in advance.
 Also, with the successful implementation of the Perpetual Inventory System, Revlon has the flexibility to redistribute the products across the warehouses or stores that are more in demand.
 This helps in enhancing productivity, sales, revenue, and ultimately, customer satisfaction.
-Moreover, while using ERP, Revlon faced huge losses as the production got slower than anticipated, as they were unaware of the future demands.
+Moreover, due to Revlon ERP failures, they faced huge losses as the production got slower than anticipated, as they were unaware of the future demands.